sanneduinkerx/Movie-Guessr/README.md

 ### How to get API Key

 To get an API key you have to register for an account first.
 Then in your account click API in the left sidebar, then click create and choose for what you are gonna use the API and then you can fill in the form for an API request.
 After that you can immediately use the API key.

-## Real Time Events 💬
-Real Time events i used with socket.io are:

-- Message, to send and receive messages for all clients.
-- Connect, to send message that someone connected
-- Disconnect, to send message that someone disconnected.

-More will follow while working on this project.

 ## How to install this project ⬇️